VIEW OUR PROGRAMS

 Admission to the CSD program is highly competitive.
 The minimum requirements for consideration for admission include:

-- Completion of a bachelor’s degree with a minimum undergraduate GPA of 3.0
+- Completion of a bachelor’s degree with a minimum undergraduate overall GPA of 3.0

-- GACE Program Admission Assessment (or exemption) required if you do not currently meet certification requirements in Georgia**
+- GACE Program Admission Assessment (or exemption) state of Georgia requirement if you do not currently meet certification/licensure in Georgia

 - Knowledge of the profession of communication disorders/speech-language pathology

-- Deadline: December 1 — remember to complete and submit two applications (CSDCAS and GSU Graduate Application)
+- Deadline: December 1st — remember to complete and submit two applications (CSDCAS and GSU/CAS-Liaison Graduate Application)

 The minimum GPA to apply the the CSD program is 3.0.